 Lulu Mall is 09.00 Km from Ernakulum ferry jetty and it’s the largest mall in India in terms of area.
 If you are looking for retail therapy and wanted to buy some modern stuff this is the place to be.

 There are many restaurants and food courts in the mall.
 It is a good place for modern entertainment and to visit a multiplex cinema.

 From Fort Kochi to Ernakulum

-There is a ferry every 20 to 30 minute from 06.00 AM till 09.15 PM.
-It takes 20 minutes and cost only 5 INR.
+There is a ferry every 20 to 30 minutes from 06.00 AM till 09.15 PM.
+It takes 20 minutes and costs only 5 INR.
 It is very cheap and faster as compared to road travel.
 If you are planning to return late at night from Ernakulam to Fort Kochi then use a cab service.

 Best Time to Visit Kochi

 The weather is ok throughout the year except mid-March to end May.
 Monsoon rains start from May and last till mid-September.
 Kochi remains humid all year, even in the months of December and January.